 All of the tradelines on our tradeline list are guaranteed to have a utilization ratio of 15% or lower.
 If a tradeline had a higher balance at some point in the past two years or so, then it would show a trend of the balance decreasing, since the balance would have been brought down to under 15% in order to participate in the tradeline program.

 FICO 10 T rewards downward trends in utilization, so it seems that authorized user tradelines would still provide value even if higher balances can be seen in the past.

-If a tradeline has not had a high balance in the past two years, then that means it will show a pattern of consistently low utilization, which is also beneficial.
+If a tradeline has not had a high balance in the past two years, then that means it will show a pattern of consistently low utilization over time, which is also beneficial.

-A lot of speculation and bold claims have been circulating about the new FICO scores, FICO 10 and FICO 10 T. Naturally, consumers and tradeline sellers alike are concerned with the question of how these new scores might affect authorized user tradelines.
+A lot of speculation and bold claims have been circulating about the new FICO scores, FICO 10 and FICO 10 T. Naturally, consumers and tradeline sellers alike are concerned with the question of how the new scoring algorithms might affect authorized user tradelines.

 It is true that FICO has made some significant changes to their latest credit scoring model, and it’s also likely that some consumers may experience marked increases or decreases in their credit scores compared to previous FICO scoring models.
 Fortunately, however, there is no need to panic.